Tommyphung1/Predicting-Patient-Vaccine-Status/README.md

 **Solution:** Reduce the max depth or use a model that isn't prone to overfitting.
 In this case, a **Random Forest** was used for the next model.

 ### Random Forest
-The Random Forest was set with a max depth and no restriction to the max amount of features similar to parameters as the decision tree.
+The Random Forest was set with a max depth and no restriction to the maximum amount of features similar to parameters as the decision tree.
 Random Forest builds upon decision trees made up of an ensemble of trees voting on the results.
-The Random Forest model had an **83.45%** accuracy on the training dataset and an **77.89%** accuracy score on the testing dataset.
+The Random Forest model had an **83.45%** accuracy on the training dataset and a **77.89%** accuracy score on the testing dataset.
 Although the training accuracy decreased from the decision tree, the testing accuracy increased instead.
 This model was not overfitted but the parameters were given to mirror the decision tree default parameters.

 **Solution:** To improve the model, **GridSearch** was used to search through the different hyperparameters to find the best-performing parameters.
 A directory of parameters was searched to find the best combination of parameters for the random forest model to obtain the best accuracy.

 ### Tuned Random Forest
-The best parameters from the list, was found with GridSearch with the scoring to the best accuacy.
-This model has an training accuracy score of **92.59%** and a testing accuracy score of **78.36%**.
-There was an improvement with the testing accuracy which means that the parameters used was better than the parameters given before.
-Recall score stayed the say meaning that the model is correctly predicting the number of patient taking the vaccines.
+The best parameters from the list were found with GridSearch with the scoring to the best accuracy.
+This model has a training accuracy score of **92.59%** and a testing accuracy score of **78.36%**.
+There was an improvement in the testing accuracy which means that the parameters used were better than the parameters given before.
+The recall score stayed the same meaning that the model is correctly predicted the number of patients taking the vaccines.

 ### Classification Report
 ![Classification Report](https://github.com/Tommyphung1/phase_3_project/blob/b3e85d65f4835a35706a1211d330f39b6e8b2082/pictures/Classification%20Report.JPG)

 ### Top Feature Analysis
-The most important features that influence the likihood of taking the seasonal vaccine was their opinion on the vaccine itself.
-If the patient see a risk in the seasonal flu and know the effectiveness, they were more likely to take it.
-Age and the doctors recommendation was the other deciding factors until the next one being the risk of H1N1.
+The most important feature that influenced the likelihood of taking the seasonal vaccine was their opinion on the vaccine itself.
+If the patient sees a risk in the seasonal flu and knows its effectiveness, they are more likely to take it.
+Age and the doctors' recommendation were the other deciding factors the next one being the risk of H1N1.

 Medical centers can correlate **higher opinions** about a vaccine to taking the vaccine and if their **doctors recommend** the vaccine, making it more likely to take the vaccine as well.
 It appears that the other features had little influence such as **occupation** which was consistently in the lower importance with the list of features considered.
 There may be some small insight that the next couple of important features were age and risk in the H1N1.
 Age may be hard to infer with age affecting many aspects of health and their opinion of other vaccines may affect their willingness too. <br>